jacefuse/Fuselage/README.md

         Transition to a psuedo RISC-V-based emulated architecture (a "VPU" if you will), allowing for a realistic and extensible CPU model.
 Develop a virtual machine capable of simulating assembly-like programming for games and system-level logic.
 Use of the VPU would be optional, as every component of Fuselage will be usable directly on the target platforms through C and C++.
 Ideally, ports of the framework to other systems will be as close to system-native and will rely on as few external dependancies as possible.

     Pixie Layer:
         Introduce the Pixie Layer (short for "PIXel Information Encoding") to handle sophisticated bitmap operations.
 The Pixie Layer will serve as a flexible system for managing and rendering complex pixel-based data, extending the capabilities of both the Text and Sprite Layers.
 Pixie data is not just RGBA values, but instead a collection of graphic and operation data allowing graphics objects to act not as static images but rather as image output routines.
+Imagine calling an image, providing it with a set of values, and the output bitmap is generated by the contents of the pixie structure.
+An example might be an image of a clock which when drawn shows the time provided at render time.
+Another example might be a character face which is called with a set of values which returns an image that display those properties (facial expressions, design features, colorways, etc.) The first iteration will start simple, with adjustable self unpacking methods based on color count based bit-packing, run-length-encoding, pattern dictionaries, or efficintly encoding empty/single color regions, but features will be added over time.

     Rendering Framework:
         Move away from RayLib and adopt Vulkan for rendering.
 This shift will provide low-level access to GPU hardware for greater performance and flexibility.
 RayLib is a wonderful tool for prototyping and getting the project off of the ground but the performance and efficiency goals of Fuselage will benefit from a focus on Vulkan.
 This will happen sooner than later.